 The main body of our data consists of election results for all Finnish local elections held between 1996 and 2012, obtained from the Ministry of Justice.
 We report the detailed summary statistics on our data in Appendix Table A1.
-We restrict our attention to registered political parties and rule out all independent (local) groups which are not allowed to form PECs.
-We examined the votes and seats of all parties and obtain 11,063 observations of the party-election year.
-Around 16% of all parties are part of an electoral coalition.
+We restrict our analysis of PEC formation and their effects to registered political parties and rule out all independent (local) groups, because they are not allowed to form PECs.
+14 We examine the votes and seats of all registered parties and obtain 11,063 observations at the local party-election year level.
+Around 16% of observations are part of an electoral coalition.